Unsupervised Point Cloud Pre-Training via Contrasting and Clustering: Conclusion

 \section{Conclusion}

-We have proposed ConClu, a general unsupervised representation learning scheme for 3D point cloud by combining instance contrasting and points clustering to enable learning the global and local geometries.
-Our approach has shown promising results in transferring the pre-trained representations to various downstream 3D understanding tasks (e.g., classification, part segmentation, and semantic segmentation).
-Our ConClu is independent of any specific neural network architecture for point-wise classification, which allows us to use our method as a generic module for feature extraction from raw point cloud data to improve other 3D models performances.
+This paper proposed a general unsupervised point cloud pre-training framework.
+Our method demonstrates strong transferability of the learned representations across downstream tasks, including 3D object classification and part segmentation.
+Moreover, our framework is independent of any specific neural network architecture, making it a generic and effective module for feature learning from raw point clouds and for improving the performance of a wide range of 3D models.